LGBT Trainings by the Most Experienced Gay Men's Specialist Therapist in the United States Today

 Then we should definitely talk.

-In the 24 years I’ve been a psychotherapist, I have also been a professional speaker, giving speeches, workshops, and seminars on a variety of topics for many varied audiences of both laypeople and professionals, locally and nationally.
-I base most of my talks on my status as a openly gay and openly HIV-positive man, who also specializes in these populations in my full-time private practice in psychotherapy in Los Angeles.
-I am also faculty of the USC School of Social Work, teaching advanced courses in Clinical Practice in their graduate Master of Social Work (MSW) program.
+In the 29 years I’ve been a psychotherapist, I have also been a professional speaker, giving speeches, workshops, and seminars on a variety of topics for many varied audiences of both laypeople and professionals, locally and nationally.
+I base most of my talks on my status as a openly gay and openly HIV-positive (30 years) man, who also specializes in these populations in my full-time private practice in psychotherapy in Los Angeles.
+I am also an adjunct associate professor on the faculty of the Suzanne Dworak-Peck School of Social Work at USC (University of Southern California), teaching advanced courses in LGBT Psycho-Social-Political Issues, Evidence-Based Clinical Practice, and Couples Therapy in their graduate Master of Social Work (MSW) program.
 My two books, Self-Empowerment: Have the Life You Want!, and Positive Outlook: Collected Essays for Living Successfully with HIV Today, also form the basis of most presentations.

-My services as a speaker can help you to develop an informative conference, inspire and entertain your audience for staff retreats, sales meetings, and trainings.
-While my expertise was originally in gay men’s mental health, HIV/AIDS, and psychiatric disorders, more recently I have been doing more speeches and workshops on “tips for healthy living”, gleaned from working with thousands of clients and observing how they overcome obstacles, solve problems, and become empowered to “Have the Life You Want!”
+My services as a speaker can help you to develop an informed and empowered workforce or student body, and provide for an informative and rewarding conference.
+My talks are designed to inspire and entertain your audience for staff retreats, sales meetings, trainings, and workshops.
+While my expertise was originally in gay men’s mental health, HIV/AIDS, and psychiatric disorders, more recently I have been doing more speeches and workshops on “tips for healthy living,” gleaned from working with thousands of clients and observing how they overcome obstacles, solve problems, and become empowered to “Have the Life You Want!”
 These areas can include improved health, behaviors, relationships, career planning, job/time/stress management, finances, community involvement, and overall quality of life.

 The list below is a sampling of the presentations that I give most often to organizations, companies, and civic groups.
 Choose from the list below, or contact me with your specific conference or event needs, and I can develop an event that will satisfy your audience.